bluekiri/anomalydetection/README.md

 This project is in the earliest phase of its development.
 Use it under your own responsibility.

-## TODO
+## Roadmap

+- [ ] Write tests.
+- [ ] Write docs.
-* Change design to enable processing a signal by multiple models.
+- [ ] Change some core architecture to enable processing a signal by multiple models.
+- [ ] PubSub aggregate messages in Apache Spark.
+- [ ] Implement a plugin engine.
-* Put configuration in MongoDB instead of a yaml file.
+- [ ] Persist configuration instead of use an static YAML file.
-* ElasticSearch integration.
-* PubSub aggregate messages.
-* ...
+- [ ] ElasticSearch repository.

-# License
+## License

     Anomaly Detection Framework
     Copyright (C) 2018 Bluekiri BigData Team <bigdata@bluekiri.com>